 Give your Existing Cabinets a Facelift

 You don’t need to buy brand new cabinets to get the updated look you desire.
 Adding a layer of paint will do the trick for hundreds, even thousands, of dollars less.
+You could even add pull out shelves to make your cupboards more practical.
 House Beautiful recommends an earthy sage green for inspiration or Chelsea gray for softness.
 Purchasing paint with primer included might also save you money since you will need fewer coats to get the job done.
 Sanding before painting should also cut down on the number of coats you will need.
 Don’t want to paint?
 Several other money-saving hacks can give your cabinets new life:

 - Remove cabinet doors for a breezy open-shelf look

 - Place removable wallpaper on the back walls of cabinets for a quick update

 - Add crown molding to boring cabinet doors

 - Update cabinet doors by adding glass inserts

 - Replace old hardware with something modern and fresh

 Revamp Your Appliances

 Old appliances are known to pull more energy, costing you more money to run.
 Replacing the microwave you’ve had since your college days could be a simple and inexpensive way to update your kitchen.
 Likewise, upgrading your old coil-top stove to a modern induction cooktop can enhance eye appeal, not to mention with beautiful glass splashbacks it helps to keep the kitchen even cleaner and fresher, and as a bonus, induction cooktops are touted as more energy-efficient than their coil and electric counterparts, saving you money in the long run.
 If it’s in your budget, replacing appliances with matching models can up the wow factor of your kitchen by creating a cohesive feel.